mershark/To-do-list/README.md

 # 📖 To Do List <a name="about-project"></a>

-In this project, I build a simple HTML list of To Do tasks.
-This simple web page was built using webpack and served by a webpack dev server.
+In this project, I build a To do webpage that enable users to add their to do list, edit, delete and mark tasks as completed.
+This web page was built using webpack and served by a webpack dev server.

 ## 🛠 Built With <a name="built-with"></a>